Construction and/or Upgrade of 3 Roads to Support the Tuakona Panambuang Market

-The Government of Indonesia through the Ministry of Finance and PT SMI seeks to achieve the SDGs through the establishment of an integrated platform called "SDG Indonesia One” which combines public and private funds through blended finance schemes to be channeled into infrastructure projects related to the achievement of SDGs.
+The Government of Indonesia is working to achieve the SDGs by establishing an integrated platform called "SDG Indonesia One" that combines public and private funds (through blended finance) to be channeled into infrastructure projects related to SDGs.

-SDG Indonesia One is a platform that includes 4 (four) types of pillars that are tailored to the appetite of donors and investors, namely: Development Facilities, De-Risking Facilities, Financing Facilities, and Equity Fund.
-The platform aims to raise funding from investors, donors, and philanthropist to be channeled to projects in Indonesia that support the achievement of Sustainable Development Goals, which can be accomplished by developing projects focused on sustainability.
+SDG Indonesia One is a platform that provides 4 (four) pillars to donors and investors alike; Development Facilities, De-Risking Facilities, Financing Facilities, and Equity Fund.
+These facilities are tailored to raise funds for development projects in Indonesia.
+The platform aims to support the achievement of Sustainable Development Goals, which can be accomplished by developing projects focused on sustainability.

-The third pillar is the Financing facilities aimed at encouraging and stimulate greater infrastructure financing, by attracting the participation of other parties such as commercial banks or private investors to be able to participate in infrastructure projects.
-Financing funds can play a role in the form of flexible financing products and function as closing the gap.
+The third pillar is financing facilities to encourage and stimulate infrastructure development and gain participation from commercial banks or private investors.
+Financing funds play a role in flexible financing products and function as a way to close the gap.

-With this platform, the Ministry of Finance and PT SMI will help bring development projects to life by transforming needs into opportunities for many parties to be able to participate in various infrastructure projects related to SDG achievement.
+The Ministry of Finance and PT SMI will help bring development projects to life by transforming needs into opportunities for many parties to participate in infrastructure projects related to SDG achievement.